ilittlebig/little-lang/README.md

 ```
 > Note: This will generate a binary file in the `bin` directory called `little`.
 ### Testing
-The test cases can be run with the `--tests` flag:
+The test cases can be run with the `--test` flag:
 ```
-bin/little --tests
+bin/little --test
 ```
 > Note: They do not they all possible cases, but most of them are covered.
 ### Compiling